 “Oh put down thy vanity man the old man told us under the tent.
-You are over-run with ants.”
+You are over-run with ants.” .” – John Wieners, from “A poem for early risers,” The Hotel Wentley Poems (Auerhahn Press, San Francisco: 1958), page 12.

-Many lines from John Wieners’ The Hotel Wentley Poems (Auerhahn Press, San Francisco: 1958) have taken up permanent residence in my psyche.
-They’ve been revelatory and exact for fifty-some years, and the intelligence that came up with those words is a mystery.
+Many lines from John Wieners have taken up permanent residence in my psyche.
+They’ve been exact and revelatory for more than fifty years, and the intelligence that came up with his words is mysterious.
 But the process is not.

-Ezra Pound wrote “Pull down thy vanity” comes from Ezra Pound’s “Canto 81,” and Wieners must have started there.
-A friend (1) read that line while we were camping in Baja California in remote mountains, and that’s significant.
-The clutter that overtakes my awareness falls away in the presence of nature.
+Ezra Pound wrote “Pull down thy vanity” in Canto 81, and Wieners must have started there.
+A friend read the Canto while we were camping in Baja California in remote mountains, and that’s significant.
+For me, the clutter that inhabits awareness falls away in the presence of nature.

 Keeping the anachronism “thy” in Wieners’ lines on vanity gives them a single, cavernous echo from the Old Testament.
 That one reverberation is all that’s needed.
 “You are over-run with ants” backs up the dictum with a physical sensation; it doesn’t need to be phrased “Thou art over-run…,” which would put us back in church.
 It comes as a small surprise that “Canto 81” contains an ant: “The ant’s a centaur in his dragon world.”